-- Valuations of delisted securities are based on the last sale price prior to delisting, or where subject to liquidation, the amount the Fund expects to receive on wind-up, less estimated realisation costs. - Securities subject to takeover offer the value of the consideration offered under the offer, less estimated realisation costs. - Directly held investments include investments in limited partnerships, shares in unlisted companies, trusts and bonds.
-Other unquoted securities typically include pooled investments in property, infrastructure, debt securities and private equity.
+- Unquoted securities typically include pooled investments in property, infrastructure, debt securities and private equity.
 The valuation of these pools or directly held securities is undertaken by the investment manager or responsible entity and advised as a unit or security price.
-The valuation standards followed in these valuations adhere to industry guidelines or to standards set by the constituent documents of the pool or the management agreement. - Investments in unquoted property and infrastructure pooled funds are valued at the net asset value or a single price advised by the fund manager. - Investments in private equity funds and unquoted listed partnerships are valued based on the fund's share of the net assets in the private equity fund or limited partnership using the latest financial statements published by the respective fund managers in accordance with IFRS guidelines.
+The valuation standards followed in these valuations adhere to industry guidelines or to standards set by the constituent documents of the pool or the management agreement. - Investments in unquoted property are valued at the net asset value or a single price advised by the Fund manager. - Investments in private equity funds and unquoted listed partnerships are valued based on the fund's share of the net assets in the private equity fund or limited partnership using the latest financial statements published by the respective fund managers in accordance with IFRS guidelines.
 It is important to recognise the highly subjective nature of determining the fair value of private equity investments.
 They are inherently based on forward-looking estimates and judgements involving many factors.